turingschool/curriculum/source/projects/store_engine.markdown

   * 0: Program is missing more than three features from the Base Expectations
 5. User Interface & Design
   * 3: WOW!
 This site is beautiful, functional, and clear
-  * 2: Very good design and UI that shows work far beyond dropping in a library or Bootstrap
+  * 2: Good design and UI that shows work far beyond dropping in a library or Bootstrap
   * 1: Some basic design work, but doesn't show much effort beyond "ready to go" components/frameworks/etc
   * 0: The lack of design makes the site difficult / confusing to use
-6. Surprise & Delight
+6. Surprise
   * 2: A great idea that's well executed and enhances the shopping experience
   * 1: An extra feature that makes things a little nicer, but doesn't blow your mind
   * 0: No surprise.
 Sad face :(